 Sample a Limoncello.
 Sorrento is famous for its lemons and a fair chunk of them may go into producing Italy’s famous Limoncello.
 Limoncello is an Italian lemon liqueur, produced mainly in the southern part of Italy, including the Amalfi Coast.
 With its high alcohol content, it is enjoyed as a shot or can be used as a mixer in drinks Like gin for example.
-However, you may drink it, sip it and savor the flavor.
+However, you may drink it, sip it and savour the flavour.

 Experience Pizza and Limoncello making with the Sorrento farm and tastings tour where you will get a true taste of this beautiful region.
 Visit a family-run farm, a cheese factory, and a pizzeria, where you can learn about true Italian family recipes, and even have a go at making your own pizza.
-Sample some of the local homemade bread, lemonade, and the Limoncello, as well as some of the region’s finest extra virgin olive oil.
+Sample some of the local homemade bread, lemonade, and Limoncello, as well as some of the region’s finest extra virgin olive oil.

-Head down to the harbor.
+Head down to the harbour.
 Although Sorrento doesn’t have sandy beaches, there is no shortage of waterfront places for you to chill out, walk along or swim in.
-The steep stretch of coastline along the Marina Grande and the Marina Piccola are lined with restaurants overlooking the bay, and there is plenty of space for you to enjoy an opportunity to swim or simply soak up some rays.
+The steep stretch of coastline along the Marina Grande and the Marina Piccola is lined with restaurants overlooking the bay, and there is plenty of space for you to enjoy an opportunity to swim or simply soak up some rays.
 Here, you can find boat tours and a ferry to Naples, the romantic city of Capri, and explore the Amalfi coastline.

 Pompeii and Herculaneum